chauvinSimon/tri_stats/README.md

   - _[Only once]_ _[Recommended]_ Create a Google account, to be used only for this project.
   - _[Only once]_ Open **https://colab.research.google.com/github/chauvinSimon/tri_stats/**, and click on `notebooks/main.ipynb`.
   - _[Only once]_ Click **`Copy to Drive`**, and then `Open in a new tab`.
-  - _[Every time]_ In the copied version (saved as `main copy.ipynb`, at https://drive.google.com/drive/my-drive, under `My Drive / Colab Notebooks`), follow the instructions.
+  - _[Every time]_ In the copied version (saved by defaults as `Copy of main.ipynb`, at https://drive.google.com/drive/my-drive, under `My Drive / Colab Notebooks`), follow the instructions.

 ---